flutter/flutter/specs/markup.md

 The Sky language consists of very few elements, since it is expected that everything of note would be provided by frameworks.

+The following elements are implicitly registered by default, even if you haven't imported anything.
+You can get to their constructors if you import sky:core (basically, sky:core is always imported by defaul;
+it's the runtime library).
+None of these elements have shadow trees.

 ``<import src="foo.sky">``
  - Downloads and imports foo.sky in the background.